DNA Unzipping Transition

 Two essential features emerge from the above analysis.
 First, the first-order unzipping transition allows for phase coexistence between zipped and unzipped regions, resulting in a characteristic Y-shaped configuration.
 This is particularly evident in the fixed-distance ensemble, where the fraction of the unzipped chain is determined by the end-point separation.
 Such Y-forks are biologically realized by hexameric helicases like DnaB, which maintain a fixed strand separation while creating a mobile junction point that functions similarly to an interface.
 Nonetheless, this junction serves as the active site for essential biological processes, including replication and nascent strand synthesis, with helicase activity providing the primary cooperative mechanism for coordinating various replication proteins.

-The processive action of a helicase can be modeled as the motion of the interface analogous to front propagation in the Fisher-Kolmogorov framework \cite{helicase0,helicase1,helicase2,ananya1,ananya2}.
+The processive action of a helicase can be modeled as the motion of the interface analogous to front propagation in the Fisher--Kolmogorov framework \cite{helicase0,helicase1,helicase2,ananya1,ananya2}.
 At the replication fork, the interface corresponds to the probability profile $p(s),$ which gives the probability that a base pair at position $s$ along the DNA is open.
-Under a fixed distance ensemble, phase coexistence between the zipped and unzipped regions produces a static front described by
+Under a fixed-distance ensemble, phase coexistence between the zipped and unzipped regions produces a static front described by

 where $v$ is the propagation velocity, which may serve as a quantitative measure of helicase processivity.